What Is 30 Of 40 000

 Q: Can a percentage be greater than 100%?

 A: Yes, a percentage can be greater than 100%.
-This typically occurs when comparing a new value to an original value that has more than doubled.
-For example, if a value increases from 100 to 250, the percentage increase is 150%.
+And this typically occurs when comparing a new value to an original value that has more than doubled.
+To give you an idea, if a value increases from 100 to 250, the percentage increase is 150%.

 Q: How do I convert a fraction to a percentage?

 A: To convert a fraction to a percentage, divide the numerator by the denominator and then multiply the result by 100.
-For example, to convert 3/4 to a percentage:
+As an example, to convert 3/4 to a percentage:

 (3 / 4) × 100 = 0.75 × 100 = 75%